 About Hill & Company

 Established in 1967, Hill & Company is Oklahoma’s premier heating, ventilation and air conditioning (HVAC) company.
-Located in Oklahoma City and Tulsa, they are a family owned and operated company dedicated to customer service and the highest standards.
+Located in Oklahoma City and Edmond, they are a family owned and operated company dedicated to customer service and the highest standards.
 Hill & Company services all brands of plumbing, heating and air conditioning equipment and proudly stands behind Trane equipment, a world leader in air conditioning systems.
 Hill & Company has earned the designation of Trane Comfort Specialist.